PureVPN Review: Quick Expert Summary

 I spent a few weeks testing all of PureVPN’s features to see if it has good security, fast speeds for all online activities, easy-to-use platforms, and whether or not it’s good for streaming and torrenting.

-PureVPN has all of the essential VPN security features, including full leak protection, fast speeds on local servers, and good torrenting and streaming support — and even comes with split-tunneling.
+PureVPN has all of the essential VPN security features, including full leak protection, perfect forward secrecy, fast speeds on local servers, and good torrenting and streaming support — and even comes with split-tunneling.

-However, it’s missing a lot of things that prevent it from competing with the top VPNs like ExpressVPN and Private Internet Access — there are no advanced security features, speeds on distant servers are slow, it charges extra for some basic features (DDoS protection and port forwarding), and customer support has some serious flaws.
+However, it’s missing a lot of things that prevent it from competing with the top VPNs like ExpressVPN and Private Internet Access — it lacks RAM-only servers, speeds on distant servers are slow, it charges extra for some basic features (DDoS protection and port forwarding), and torrenting is only allowed on dedicated servers.

 Overall, PureVPN is a decent VPN that does a lot of things well, but it’s not a great value when compared to the best VPNs on the market.